peteroupc/DataUtilities/api/com.upokecenter.util.DataUtilities.md

 **Returns:**

-* The number of Unicode code points in the given string.
+* The number of Unicode code points in the specified string.

 **Throws:**